twocaretcat/astro-snapshot/README.md

 > for the images not existing the first time you perform a build (i.e. use a placeholder image or catch errors from
 > `import` statements).

+Here's a high-level overview of how the integration works:

-After the Astro build completes, this plugin uses [Puppeteer] to render the pages in a headless browser and save screenshots of the rendered content as images
+1. After the Astro build completes, we launch a local preview server to serve the static files
+2. Then, we use [Puppeteer] to:
+   1. launch a headless browser
+   2. navigate to the pages you configured
+   3. take screenshots of each one and save them to the filesystem as images

 ## 📦 Installation

-> [!TIP]
-> If you see any warnings like `Cannot find package 'puppeteer'` after adding the integration, your package manager may
-> not have installed peer dependencies for you.
-If this happens, install Puppeteer manually like so:
->
-> ```bash
-> npm install puppeteer
-> ```
+> [!NOTE]
+> Some package managers may block Puppeteer's install scripts.
+Refer to the [troubleshooting](#troubleshooting) section
+> if you run into this issue.

 This package is available on both [JSR](https://jsr.io/@twocaretcat/astro-snapshot) and [npm](https://www.npmjs.com/package/@twocaretcat/astro-snapshot).
-It's also support the `astro add` command to update your `astro.config.js` automatically.
+It also supports the `astro add` command to update your `astro.config.js` automatically.

 ### Automatic (w/ `astro add`)

-> [!NOTE]
-> This grabs the package from npm.
-If you want to use the JSR version, you will need to install it manually.

 We can use the Astro CLI to install the integration automatically using your preferred package manager: